kufescript/kufescript/README.md

 - 👋 Hi, I’m @kufescript
-- 👀 I’m interested in ... creating my own flashloan codes
+- 👀 I’m interested in ... creating my own nfts
-- 🌱 I’m currently learning ...
-Flashloan
+- 🌱 I’m currently learning ... web3.0
 - 💞️ I’m looking to collaborate on ...I can can work with a developer
 - 📫 How to reach me ... atohpaddy@gmail.com